What is Osteopathy? Exploring This Holistic Manual Therapy for Healing

 In line with the holistic principles of osteopathy, there is also an intimate connection between the mind and body regarding health and disease.
 Emotional and psychological factors could influence physical health and vice versa.

-Osteopathy considers the whole person, considering not only physical symptoms but also emotional and mental aspects of well-being.
-By addressing the physical and emotional dimensions of health, osteopathy aims to promote holistic healing and restore balance to the individual.
+Osteopathy treats the whole person, including physical symptoms and emotional and mental aspects of well-being.
+By addressing these dimensions of health, osteopathy aims to promote holistic healing and restore balance to the individual.

 What to Expect During an Osteopathy Appointment

-The initial consultation typically involves a detailed medical history, a discussion of current symptoms, and an examination of biomechanics, movement patterns, and areas of pain or discomfort.
+Your initial consultation with our Kensington Osteopathy team will involve a detailed medical history, a discussion of current symptoms, and an examination of biomechanics, movement patterns, and areas of pain or discomfort.
 This helps the osteopath better understand the patient's biological, psychological, and social challenges.

-Based on this assessment, a working diagnosis will be formulated, and the osteopath will develop a treatment plan aimed at addressing the underlying causes of the patient's symptoms.
+Based on this assessment, a working diagnosis will be formulated, and the osteopath will develop a treatment plan to address the underlying causes of the patient's symptoms.
 Treatment may involve various manual techniques, including joint mobilisation, soft tissue manipulation, muscle energy techniques, and myofascial release.

-Osteopathic treatment is generally gentle and non-invasive, with the goal of restoring balance and function to the body's structures.
+Osteopathic treatment is generally gentle and noninvasive, intending to restore balance and function to the body's structures.
 Multiple sessions may be recommended to achieve optimal results depending on the condition being treated.

 Common Conditions Treated by Osteopaths